Jay B: Philanthropy

 On November 24, 2017, it was revealed that he had donated to the Pohang Earthquake Relief Fund under his real name.
 On February 27, 2020, he donated to the Hope Bridge Disaster Relief Association in light of the COVID-19 pandemic.

 After being appointed an ambassador for ChildFund Korea (Green Umbrella Children's Foundation) in 2018, Jay B has continued to donate to the organization over the years to help underprivileged children.
 In 2021 he donated the profits from the sales of his SOMO:Fume merchandise and his Def.
 Represent collection to support families in need caused by COVID-19 and abused children, reaching and thus being appointed as an official member of the Green Noble Club in December.

 On January 18, 2022, he donated for the Goyang Love Sharing Hope campaign to establish an emergency support system for gaps in welfare in Goyang.
 On February 10, 2023, the Green Umbrella Children's Foundation announced that he had donated to help children around the world and that the donation would be used mainly for the victims of the 2023 Turkey–Syria earthquake.
+He donated another ₩60 million on November 29, 2025 to the Green Umbrella Santa Expedition campaign.